mila-iqia/mila-docs/docs/Userguide_singularity_building.rst

 A singularity recipe is a file including specifics about installation software, environment variables, files to add, and container metadata.
 It is a starting point for designing any custom container.
-Instead of pulling a container and install your packages manually, you can specify in this file the packages you want and then build your container from this file.
+Instead of pulling a container and installing your packages manually, you can specify in this file the packages you want and then build your container from this file.

 Here is a toy example of a singularity recipe installing some stuff: